joergklein/docker-texlive/README.md

 # Docker base image for TEX-Live "Full"

-This container is intended to be used as a base image in CI builds for document authoring systems.

 LaTeX is a shortening of Lamport TeX) is a document preparation system.
 When writing, the writer uses plain text as opposed to the formatted text found in WYSIWYG word processors like Microsoft Word, LibreOffice Writer and Apple Pages.